Please complete all assignments by the due date listed in WebCampus. You can work in groups but please submit the materials individually.

 When writing functions, it’s often easiest to start off by writing a script, and then when you have everything working properly, wrap the script into a function.
-But don’t forget to test your function!

-Final Projects
+Final projects

-Exercise 2.1: model verification, part 1
+Exercise 2.1: model verification

 Exercise 2.1a

-• input (arguments):
+• input (named arguments):

-• coefs = a vector of length 2 specifying (in order) the intercept and slope of the deterministic relationship defining the expected response as a function of “x”.
+• parms = a real vector of length 3 specifying (in order) the intercept (a) and slope (b) of the deterministic linear relationship between x and y (y = ax + b), and the standard deviation of the residuals (sigma, a non-negative scalar).

 • suggested algorithm: